-Another dive we have completed was on the SS Alabama, a 114mtr steamship lost in 1904.
-This was a lovely dive, joined by seals which were very inquisitive.
+Recently I was Diving the Alabama Wreck, Stornoway, a 114mtr steamship lost in 1904.
+This was a lovely dive, joined by seals who were very inquisitive.
 It lies at a slight angle so that what is left of it is deck down.
 This created a few very good swim through’s.
 Pretty sure we saw a porthole on her as well.
-Excuse the shakiness of the video – but hopefully it gives a flavor of the wreck and what there is to see.
+Excuse the shakiness of the video – but hopefully, it gives a flavour of the wreck and what there is to see.

 Even though this wreck is in Stornoway off the Isle of Lewis, if you want to dive wrecks with me in the beautiful Pembrokeshire waters, feel free to join our dive club called BSAC Scavenger Dive Boat Club.
 Also, find us on Facebook here.